polhenarejos/picokeys-docs/docs/picokeyapp/troubleshooting.md

 ### Explanation

-Available features depend on the **installed firmware**, not on PicoKeyApp itself.
+Available features depend on the **installed firmware**, not on PicoKey App itself.

 Installing a different firmware variant may: